-A plugin is a small software that enables you to perform a specific function and you can install to improve or extend the functionality of your site.
+A plugin is a small piece of software that enables you to perform a specific function and you can install to improve or extend the functionality of your site.
 A plugin is like your mobile application, which enables you to do a specific thing.

 At the time of writing, this post-WordPress has 55,444 Plugins in its plugin repository and the majority of the plugins are free.

 To install a plugin all you have to do is, from your Dashboard >> Plugins >> Add New >> Install Now

 You can even upload a plugin from your computer.